open-spaced-repetition/fsrs4anki/README.md

 <p align="center"><img width="625" alt="image" src="https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/65da272d-7a01-4c46-a1d9-093e548f1a2d"></p>

 - After uploading the file, replace the `collection-2022-09-18@13-21-58.colpkg` with the name of your uploaded file.
 - Replace `Asia/Shanghai` with your timezone.
-The notebook contains a link to the list of timezones.
+The notebook contains a link to the list of time zones.
 - Also, replace the value of `next_day_starts_at`.
-To find out this value, Go to `Tools > Preferences > Review > Next day starts at` in your Anki.
+To find this value, Go to `Tools > Preferences > Review > Next day starts at` in your Anki.

 <p align="center"><img width="625" alt="image" src="https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/f344064c-4ccf-4884-94d0-fc0a1d3c3c24"></p>